radical-cybertools/radical.pilot/docs/source/installation.rst

 Now you can login to the machine by using ``ssh mach1``.
 Please make also sure that your ssh keys are registered on the target resources -- while RP can in principle handle password based login, the repeated prompts for passwords makes RP applications very difficult to use.
+To learn more about accessing remote machine using RP, see the chapter `Using Local and Remote HPC Resources <./machconf.rst>`.

 Source: http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/